Dick Eastman

 In 1976, Eastman founded the Change the World School of Prayer, a teaching series devoted to training believers in the art of prayer and intercession.
 This school quickly gained popularity, training more than 2,000,000 Christians in 120 nations on the power and intimacy of prayer.

 In the 1980s, Eastman continued to focus on prayer and evangelism, traveling to many countries around the world to share the gospel and lead prayer conferences.
 In 1988, he became the international president of Every Home for Christ, an organization that seeks to share Christ with everyone, everywhere, in every home in every generation.
-Every Home is a 70-year-old ministry that has planted over 3.5 billion gospel messages home to home in 215 nations resulting in over 150 million followed-up decisions and responses.
-A staff of 8,000 supported workers and 60,000 monthly volunteers carry out the work of reaching an estimated 250,000 homes a day with the Gospel.
+Founded in 1946, Every Home has planted over 3.5 billion gospel messages home to home in 215 nations, resulting in over 150 million followed-up decisions and responses.
+A staff of 8,000 supported workers and 60,000 monthly volunteers carried out the work of reaching an estimated 250,000 homes a day with the Gospel.
 Eastman served as the international president from 1988 to 2022, leading the ministry to become a major force in global evangelism and giving birth to The Jericho Center for Global Evangelism in Colorado Springs.

-Eastman’s passion for prayer and evangelism is rooted in his belief that the power of prayer can transform lives and bring people closer to God.
-He often speaks about the importance of prayer in his ministry, and has led numerous prayer initiatives around the world, including the Global Day of Prayer and the Jerusalem Prayer Breakfast.
+Eastman’s passion for prayer and evangelism was rooted in his belief that the power of prayer can transform lives and bring people closer to God.
+He often spoke about the importance of prayer in his ministry and led numerous prayer initiatives around the world, including the Global Day of Prayer and the Jerusalem Prayer Breakfast.
 He also served as a founder and president of America’s National Prayer Committee, a diverse group of evangelical leaders instrumental in planning America’s annual National Day of Prayer.
-He also is president of the National Day of Prayer Task Force.
+He also was president of the National Day of Prayer Task Force.

-Such respected evangelical leaders as Loren Cunningham, Rick Warren, Dr. Paul Cedar, Dr. Jack Hayford, Dr. Lloyd Ogilvie, Dr. Charles Stanley, and Dr. Charles Swindoll, have featured Dick Eastman’s prayer and evangelism ministry in their churches and ministries.
-Joni Eareckson Tada says, “God has used Dick Eastman to ignite the power of prayer in my life.
+Such respected evangelical leaders as Loren Cunningham, Rick Warren, Dr. Paul Cedar, Dr. Jack Hayford, Dr. Lloyd Ogilvie, Dr. Charles Stanley, and Dr. Charles Swindoll featured Dick Eastman’s prayer and evangelism ministry in their churches and ministries.
+Joni Eareckson Tada said, “God has used Dick Eastman to ignite the power of prayer in my life.
 I consider him my prayer mentor.”

-Today, Eastman serves as the chief prayer officer of Every Home for Christ International and remains committed to spreading the message of the gospel to every home in the world.
-He is an inspiration to many, and his legacy of prayer and evangelism will continue to impact lives for generations to come.
+At the time of his passing, Eastman served as the chief prayer officer of Every Home for Christ International and remained committed to spreading the message of the gospel to every home in the world.
+He was an inspiration to many, and his legacy of prayer and evangelism will continue to impact lives for generations to come.

 A Legacy of Harvest Prayer: